CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example2/Aspen_Model_Vectors_Handling.rst

    Figure 1: Setting up the initial SimSinter file

-In order to create the file,access the pumparound flowrates of the absorber as input variables, and temperatures of liquid, vapor phases at the first stage of absorber, following the 'Path' shown in the figure, for navigating through the variable tree in the GUI.
+In order to create the file, access the pumparound flowrates of the absorber as input variables, and temperatures of liquid, vapor phases at the first stage of absorber, following the 'Path' shown in the figure, for navigating through the variable tree in the GUI.